 Verizon Family Money Kids Debit Card review

 The Verizon Family Money Kids Debit Card is best for those who need up to five cards for their kids.
 But the account comes with the standard chores and allowance capabilities and no actual stand-out features.
-If you need up to five cards, you may be better off with a card like Greenlight, which is $1 cheaper than Family Money and comes with a charity vault and a 1% savings reward per year.
+If you need up to five cards, you may be better off with a card like Greenlight, which comes with a charity vault and a 1% to 5% savings reward per year.